 You are at a hotel, café, or a friend’s house.
 Instead of asking for the WiFi password, you spot a QR code on the table.
 One scan and you are connected — no typing, no typos, no asking someone to repeat “lowercase L or number one.”

-This guide shows you exactly how to use a QR code to connect to WiFi on every major device: iPhone, Android, Windows, and Mac.
+This guide shows you exactly how to use a WiFi connectivity QR code on every major device: iPhone, Android, Windows, and Mac.

 What Is a WiFi QR Code?